-It should be noted that, although the filter is effective at removing convective-scale details up to seven times the grid length of the CAMs (Fig. A2), feedback of convective systems to the larger scale environment, is retained to some degree, especially for larger convective systems.
+It should be noted that although the filter is effective at removing convective-scale details up to 7 times the grid length of the CAMs (Fig. A2), the feedback of convective systems to the larger-scale environment is retained to some degree, especially for larger convective systems.
 However, the scale and amplitude of the convectively induced features that are retained in the filtered CAM fields are similar to the scale and amplitude of the convectively induced features that can be resolved by the 12-km NAM forecasts and the 20-km RUC analyses.
-The resulting comparison is then largely a comparison of the mesoscale and larger scale synoptic fields, with a small contribution from the feedback from convection.
+The resulting comparison is then largely a comparison of the mesoscale and larger-scale synoptic fields, with a small contribution from the feedback from convection.
 We believe the contribution of the convective feedback to the errors is relatively small, however.
-As shown in Section 5, a comparison of the long-term error statistics on all days and on those days with little to no convection in the real atmosphere or the model environments is very similar.
+As shown in section 5, a comparison of the long-term error statistics on all days and on those days with little to no convection in the real atmosphere or the model environments yields very similar results.